Welcome

 My work is trauma-informed, attachment-based, and person-centered.
 Using systemic and psychoanalytic insight, I explore the patterns that shape your relationships, from family dynamics and cultural influences to the deeper emotional processes driving behaviors today.

-By uncovering the “why” behind recurring conflicts, communication struggles, or emotional withdrawal, we create strategies that support lasting change, stronger bonds, and a greater sense of understanding within your relationships.
+In individual therapy, we will be uncovering the “why” behind recurring relational patterns, communication struggles, or feeling unseen and unable to find your partner. we create strategies that support lasting change, stronger bonds, and a greater sense of understanding within your desired relationships.

 Your Journey